scottgriv/python-convert_html_table_to_csv/README.md

 - The `.csv` file will output in the same folder as your script.
 You can modify the output `.csv` file name or location by updating the ``output_path`` variable in ``main.py``.
 - Be sure sure to modify ``main.py`` by changing the ``path`` variable to the website URL or web page you're trying to parse the HTML from.

+## Disclaimer

+> [!IMPORTANT]
+> This tool is not intended to break copyright laws and is for personal use only.
+It merely automates the retrieval of publicly available data using standard web scraping techniques.
+> The copyright of the data retrieved belongs to its respective owners, and I am not responsible for any illegal redistribution or misuse of data obtained using this tool.

+> [!CAUTION]
+> Use of this tool is at your own risk.
+By using this tool, you agree that you are solely responsible for any legal issues that may arise from your use of this tool.

 ## Resources